frank-mck/codify/README.md

 REACT_APP_SERVER = http://localhost:3002/api/v1
 ```

-You can create a secret key but typing the following in the terminal:
+You can create a secret key by typing the following in the terminal:
 ```
 node
 require('crypto').randomBytes(35).toString('hex');